LFITaskForce/BerkeleyMeeting/docs/index.md

 ## Rationale

-The goal of this interdisciplinary meeting is to gather developers and users of Likelihood-Free Inference methods to share latest techniques, use cases and applications across different fields, and discuss open challenges.
+The goal of this meeting is to gather users of Likelihood-Free Inference methods in the physical sciences to share latest techniques, use cases and applications across different fields, and discuss open challenges.

 ## News